Multi-jurisdictional Practice in Connecticut, Part 1

 I’m from a Reciprocal State, what is next?

 Well, the easy part is governed by Rule of Professional Conduct 5.5(f).
-Enroll at the Judicial Branch website, provide the required notification of temporary legal services and pay the fee, currently $100 per notification.
+It is easy to enroll at the Judicial Branch website, provide the required notification of temporary legal services and pay the fee, currently $100 per notification.
 When finished, make another notification.
 How do you know when to enroll and/or notify?
 All that turns on the meaning of “temporary legal services” and conduct for which pro hac vice admission is not needed or required.

 What do you mean by temporary legal services?